LangGraph

 Strengths

-- +Provides durable execution, allowing agents to persist through failures and resume from where they left off.
+• +Provides durable execution, allowing agents to persist through failures and resume operations.

-- +Integrates with Model Context Protocol (MCP), Agent2Agent (A2A), and UI event stream standards for broad interoperability.
+• +Integrates Model Context Protocol (MCP) and UI event stream standards for external tools and interactive applications.

-- +Offers streamed structured outputs with immediate validation for real-time data access.
+• +Provides streamed structured output with immediate validation, ensuring real-time data access.

-- +Includes graph support to define complex applications with type hints, preventing spaghetti code.
+• +Includes graph support for defining complex application flows using type hints, avoiding spaghetti code.

 Weaknesses